 Do you think your company is immune to gender bias, discrimination, and harassment claims?
 Think again.
-There are simple ways to you can your company from the common issues that lead to costly harassment or gender bias claims in the workplace lawsuits and also avoid bias claim.
+There are simple ways your company can take from common issues that lead to costly harassment in the workplace lawsuits and also avoid bias claim.

 Most people are so wrapped up in the details and specific personalities at issue that they often neglect to take a few steps back and look at a situation from an outsider’s perspective.
 Using a neutral perspective, free from office politics, personality conflicts, and other subjective feelings, you can better evaluate the situation without bias and come to a more accurate assessment.
 You always want to use an outsider’s perspective when tackling and documenting promotions, performance reviews, and internal communications.
 The better you are at adopting this perspective, the better protected you and your employees are from having to deal with an unnecessary and costly workplace lawsuit or claim.

 2. Handle workplace romance with care